 Customer experience is good karma, I believe.
 You get it right, and you’ll be paid back in folds.
 If you fail them, well, you are over.

 This is the time of brand crises.
-When big brands go out of business because a 3-minute video clip went viral, crashing all the goodwill that millions worth PR painstakingly build.
+When big brands go out of business because a 3-minute video clip went viral, crashing all the goodwill that millions worth of PR painstakingly builds.

-Align your brand with customer experience, and you won’t regret it.
+Now you know why customer experience is the new marketing.
+Align your brand with customer experience, make use of a customer experience management tool like SurveySparrow and you won’t regret it.
 Businesses that kick against this wave may not live to tell the tale.
 Ominous as it may sound, that’s where the arrow points.
 Do well!